ACUTE CARE

 POPULATION SERVED

-Our hospital serves a population of 75,000 people living in and around the Comox Valley.
+Our hospital serves a population of over 79,000 people living in and around the Comox Valley.

 Regardless of where we are from, we often arrive at the hospital in a vulnerable state – scared, confused, worried about what will happen next.
 In those moments, our loved ones and surrounding family should feel assured that care providers have the top resources available to provide what is required.